Drlanderf/clara_oswald/README.md

 ## ⚖️ Rules of good conduct in order to contribute to the project

-- Always start by work on alpha branch
+- Always start by work on dev branch
-	- IF BUG : merge on beta branch fix the bug then merge on release
+	- IF BUG : fix the bug then pull request on release
-	- IF NOT BUG : merge on release
+	- IF NOT BUG : pull request on release
-	- Update all branches after merge on release
 - Update the changelog with the release-it

 - If u make any pull request directly on the release branch, please comment/setup a description of ur pull request with following instructions: